 opportunity to air my opinions on something I will,

 especially if it's about science fiction.

 In this photo I hosted four panels at the 2010 world science fiction convention held in Melbourne and boy did I have plenty to say.
-BTW, I got The Thing T-shirt from a collector in Canada and it's a genuine 1982 issue that was still brand new so I was pretty rapt about that.
+By the way I got The Thing T-shirt from a collector in Canada and it's a genuine 1982 issue which was still brand new, so I was pretty rapt about that.